dotnet/docfx/Documentation/spec/docfx_document_schema.md

   - html: "[Bind an existing SSL certificate to your application](app-service-web-tutorial-custom-SSL.md)"
 ```

 In this sample, we want to use the JSON schema to describe the overall model structure.
 Further more, the `href` property need to be resolved from the relative path to the final href.
 The `content` property need to be marked up as a Markdown string.
 The `metadata` need to be tagged for further custom operations.
+We want to use `setion`'s `title` as the key for overwrite `section` array.

 Here's the schema to describe these operations: